 As illustrated in \Figure \ref{fig:kgc-exp}, the above IE models work cooperatively to accomplish their respective duties, and structured knowledge can be extracted from unstructured text.

-\Paragraph{Challenges of IE tasks in KGC}: The NLP community has proposed a wide variety of IE models in recent years, which are claimed to achieve SOTA\footnote{SOTA: state-of-the-art} on various datasets.
-However, the existence of those different IE tasks, model structures, datasets, and different training hyperparameters brings enormous diversity, which causes difficulties in organizing KGC by simultaneously exploiting the respective strengths of models.
+\Paragraph{Challenges of IE tasks in KGC}: In recent years, the NLP community has put forth a wide variety of IE models, claiming to achieve state-of-the-art~(SOTA) on various datasets.
+A up-to-date approach is to leverage the power of LLMs by using a concise prompt that describes the task, verbalizes the ontology classes, and instructs the model on the desired output format~\cite{zhang2023llmaaa, wang2023gptner}\footnote{Appendix~\ref{app:prompts} demonstrates typical prompts used for extracting entities and relations.}.
+The existence and forthcoming of different IE tasks and model forms brings significant diversity, making it challenging to effectively organize KGC efforts while simultaneously harnessing the unique strengths of different models.

-The diversity of IE tasks and dazzling array of NLP models bring uncertainty and pose challenges to KGC, especially when domain engineers lack of ML (machine learning) and NLP experience.
-That is the bottleneck of KGC in real applications.
-Existing KGC systems~\cite{zhang2015deepdive,arxiv.2201.03335} perform KGC processes such as relation/attribute extraction under a fixed paradigm and did not take advantage of the latest SOTA IE models.
-For example, DeepDive~\cite{zhang2015deepdive} proposes heuristic extraction rules and statistical learning-based rule scoring strategies but fails to employ SOTA NLP models.
-Even the latest work, DeepKE~\cite{arxiv.2201.03335}, which introduces deep learning models for KGC in various scenarios (e.g., low-resource), is still under a fixed KGC paradigm and cannot utilize the inexhaustible SOTA IE models for building the universal KGC workflow.
+The diversity of IE tasks and dazzling array of NLP models bring uncertainty and pose challenges to KGC, especially when domain engineers lack of Machine Learning (ML) and NLP experience, which is the bottleneck of KGC in real applications.
+Existing KGC systems~\cite{zhang2015deepdive,arxiv.2201.03335} perform KGC processes such as relation/attribute extraction under a fixed paradigm and do not take advantage of the latest SOTA IE models.
+For example, DeepDive~\cite{zhang2015deepdive} proposes heuristic and rule-based extraction but fails to employ SOTA NLP models.
+Even the latest work, DeepKE~\cite{arxiv.2201.03335}, which introduces deep learning models for KGC in various scenarios, is still under a fixed KGC paradigm and cannot utilize the inexhaustible IE models for building the whole KGC workflow.

-To enable the KGC process in a manufacturer model, we should develop a \textbf{Uni}fied In\textbf{form}ation extraction (\texttt{Uniform} for short) paradigm in gBuilder system to address the following technical challenges of IE tasks in KGC: (1) how to build a detachable and replaceable system to embrace the rapid development of IE models in the NLP community rather than with fixed models; (2) how to abstract the diverse IE tasks and models in a normalized form and how to design a low-code interface for KGC in a friendly and flexible way; (3) last but not least, the efficient processing of IE tasks is also vital in KGC pipeline.
+To enable the KGC process in a manufacturer model, we should develop a unified KGC paradigm in gBuilder to address the following technical challenges of IE tasks in KGC: (1) how to build a detachable and replaceable system to embrace the rapid development of IE models in the NLP community rather than with fixed models; (2) how to abstract the diverse IE tasks and models in a normalized form and how to design a low-code interface for KGC in a friendly and flexible way; (3) last but not least, the efficient processing of IE tasks is also vital in KGC pipeline.